70Gage70/Sargassum.jl/docs/src/simulation.md

 In this case, we see that [`ConnectionsNearest`](@ref) assigns connections between a clump's `k`-nearest neighbors and has the constructor `ConnectionsNearest(n_clumps_max, neighbors)`.

-Refer to the simulation [API](simulation-api.md) for further information on the built-in options and refer to the [advanced](simulation-advanced.md) section for tutorials on building your own tools (e.g. building a custom biology model).
+Refer to the simulation [API](simulation-api.md) for further information on the built-in options and refer to the [custom physics](simulation-adv-physics.md) and [custom biology](simulation-adv-biology.md) sections for tutorials on building your own objects.